Addthis Share Tools

 - Smithsonian Institution Building (“Castle”)

-Budget—The Smithsonian’s federal appropriation for fiscal year 2017 (Oct.
-1, 2016–Sept.
-30, 2017) is $863.3 million.
-The Institution is about 60 percent federally funded (a combination of the congressional appropriation and federal grants and contracts).
+Budget—The Smithsonian’s federal appropriation for fiscal year 2021 (Oct.
+1, 2020–Sept.
+30, 2021) is $1 billion.
+The Institution is about 62% federally funded (a combination of the congressional appropriation and federal grants and contracts).
 In addition, the Smithsonian has trust funds or non-federal funds, which include contributions from private sources (endowments; donations from individuals, corporations and foundations; and memberships) and revenues from the Smithsonian Enterprises operation (magazines, mail-order catalog, product development, entertainment, shops, restaurants and concessions).

 Smithsonian Collections—The total number of objects, works of art and specimens at the Smithsonian is estimated at nearly 155 million, of which nearly 146 million are scientific specimens at the National Museum of Natural History.